syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Button items

-You can render the built-in `Button` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property as `Button` you can render a Button item.
+You can render the built-in button Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property as `Button` you can render a Button item.
 You can also customize the button item using the [RibbonButtonSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonButtonSettingsModel/), which provides options such as `iconCss`, `content`, `isToggle` and more.

 #### Toggle button